Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 these colorblind explanations usually fall short.
 And, for some

-crimes and in some areas of the law, as Beckett says, “it’s nearly
+crimes and in some areas of the law, as Beckett says, “it’s

 impossible to meet the evidentiary standards needed to